Business Terms & Conditions

 v) We rely on you to provide the correct telephone number and address of the premises to which the Service is required.
 Any incorrect information provided by you may result in delay and/or incorrect installation and you are then liable for cancellation and/or relocation charges.

-vi) If we provide the Service, it will be delivered to the network boundary of the customer premises.
+vi) If we provide the Service, it will be delivered to the network boundary point of the customer premises.
 The network boundary typically is the first telephone socket in a single dwelling residential home or the main distribution frame, MDF in a business premises or multi storey building.
 You are responsible for any cabling work required beyond the network boundary in terms of installation, maintenance and repairs.
+For NBN FTTP, NBN Fixed Wireless, NBN HFC and FTTN (where a passive network termination device is applicable) services, the network boundary point is to the NBN network termination device.

-vii) You are fully responsible for contacting your existing service provider and make the necessary arrangements in terms of contractual commitments and/or break disconnection fees & charges etc for the existing telephone and DSL services, if applicable.
+vii) You are fully responsible for contacting your existing service provider and make the necessary arrangements in terms of contractual commitments and/or break disconnection fees & charges etc for the existing telephone services, DSL services and NBN services, if applicable.

 ix) You may include MyNetFone broadband phone VoIP service as part of the Broadband Service.
 While we endeavour to provide the best possible service quality, the VoIP service is not a standard telephony service and should not be relied on for emergency 000 call communications.
 The VoIP service may be disrupted if there is a power failure at your premises.